walterhiggins/WMPJS/book-outline.md

 @@include target/drone-api-reference.md

 ## Appendix F: Function Declarations vs Function Expressions
-In Javascript there are 3 different ways to define functions (though one of these 3 ways is *deprecated* - that is - no longer officially supported in upcoming versions of javascript).
-The two most common ways to define functions are by using *function declarations* and *function expressions*.
+In Javascript the two most common ways to define functions are by using *function declarations* and *function expressions*.
 A function declaration looks like this:

     function myFunction(){
     }

-...while a function expression might look like this:
+...while a function expression looks like this:

     var myFunction = function(){
     };